SunbestCloud/Git-and-Github/README.md

 git commit -a -m 'commit message' // staging using a and commiting git commit -am 'commit message' // staging and committing

+git log  # See the history on the repository git log --oneline git log -<limit>
+git log --author ="name" # To check change by specific user git log --graph # Visualize the history

 git commit -am "Message" #Grab every thing in the working copy and -a allows to skip the staging copy git log  // To see the history on the repository git log --author ="name" #To check change by specific user